 Keywords: Weather, supply chain forecasting, supply chain disruption, etc.

-A global Supply Chain underscores that if a severe weather attack at a place on earth will impact another area of the globe also in the form of transportation disruption, lesser visibility in the supply chain activities.
-If supply chain managers do not think these things during forecasting, it would cost the supply chain in terms of supply chain value.
+A global Supply Chain underscores that a severe weather attack at a place on earth will impact another area of the globe in the form of transportation disruption and lesser visibility in the supply chain activities.
+If supply chain managers do not think about these things during forecasting, it would cost the supply chain in terms of supply chain value.
 Producers plan their production in a pattern that year after year due to the nature of weather at a set period.
 Some products have a very short life span and any delay due to weather would cause profit loss.

 Supply Chain visibility:

 Supply chains create great opportunities for the weather forecasting industry to advance.
 Those who can properly use these kinds of forecasting, they are benefitted to some extent and save from the loss of weather disruptions.
 On one hand, the impact of weather in many cases increases the cost of the supply chain, on the other hand, it decreases the visibility of the supply chain due to severe weather.

 Super Typhoon Haiyan in the Philippines washed a ship and containers to the sea beach area in November 2013, which affected global trade.
 Supply Chain Managers should have alert about their disruptive capabilities to the supply chains.
 Using a different type of inland transport either sea or air may be an option also to be out of destruction or loss of their supply chains.
 2013-2014 Winter weather also caused delay issues to the supply chain management in the USA and North American locations.